docker/cli/docs/deprecated.md

 ### Configuration options for experimental CLI features

+**Deprecated in Release: v19.03**

+**Removed in Release: v22.04**

 The `DOCKER_CLI_EXPERIMENTAL` environment variable and the corresponding `experimental` field in the CLI configuration file are deprecated.
-Experimental features will be enabled by default, and these configuration options will no longer be functional.
+Experimental features are enabled by default, and these configuration options are no longer functional.

 ### CLI plugins support